Infinity Watch: Loki's version

 In order to retrieve her soul piece that was trapped in the Soulworld, Gamora using the alias of Requiem, stole the Infinity Stones from Doctor Strange's Infinity Watch, but ended being corrupted by her father's influence and the seductive power of the Infinity Stones.
 She uses the Infinity Stones, and the Soul Stone, in particular, to not only recover her missing soul but also fold the universe into itself, combining every two souls into a single being.
 This resulted in the creation of “warped” characters with Loki to be the only one who wasn't merged with another character since he was beside Requiem, nevertheless, before he was placed into this new reality afterward, he was able to lightly influence her while she was committing the act so he could dupe his own version of the Infinity Watch within the Soul World.

 Adam Warlock's second version

 To prevent the Infinity Stones from being stolen, Adam Warlock gave them a free will so they can choose their own Infinity Watch.
-The Soul Stone created the Mergiverse, a pocket multiverse that is home of the Secret Warps; the Time Stone chose Hector Bautista / Overtime, an inmate convicted for murder; the Reality Stone chose Ripley Ryan / Star, a former journalist turned supervillainess; and the Space Stone chose Quantum, a test subject used by the Assessor.
-The remaining members are still unrevealed.
+The Soul Stone created the Mergiverse, a pocket multiverse that is home of the Secret Warps; the Time Stone chose Hector Bautista / Overtime, a Texan inmate convicted for a murder that he didn't commit; the Reality Stone chose Ripley Ryan / Star, a former journalist turned supervillainess; the Space Stone chose Quantum, a human test subject used by his boss Assessor; the Power Stone chose Apex/Prince of Power, a Musculan from the planet Muscula; the Soul Stone chose a robot named Ward who became Multitude; the Mind Stone chose a human named Worldmind before he was killed by Thanos and came into the possession of Colleen Wing; and the newly-created Death Stone revived Phil Coulson and chose him as its wielder.

-Membership

-Members of Adam Warlocks' first version

-Many members of the Infinity Watch were chosen for their inability or unwillingness to use their assigned Gem's full potential.